mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 54 – NEXUS 7 Iris hatches lead to Capsules 53, 54 and 55.

 55 – COMMUNICATIONS SYSTEM This capsule houses the ship's communications system.
-In the centre of the capsule's floor is a raised dais while around the walls are blocky machines, including one with a control console.
+In the center of the capsule's floor is a raised dais while around the walls are blocky machines, including one with a control console.
 If a Traveller stands on the dais, this console lights up and can be interacted with.
 The console resembles the ones used to control the teleporters – it has a set of smaller buttons to generate a binary address, a larger on/ off button and a set of secondary controls used to manipulate various aspects of the transmission.
 There is also another dial associated with the address buttons.
 This dial lets the operator select various pre- set broadcasts, such as 'all ships in the local area, report back to base' and so on.

 The Ancients used several different communications methods.
 Even for Grandfather, the speed of light represented an insurmountable barrier for conventional communications.
 The Ancients had methods of sending energy through jumpspace without needing a ship – the teleport portals use a similar principle – but this proved ineffective for two- way communication.
 Over short ranges, the Ancients used mesons, radio and laser communications; for faster-than-light, they relied on quantum entangled ancibles (highly effective but limited by the number of entangled bits) and psionic telepathy.